Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Seriously, if I’m in charge of making rolls…this is my go to recipe!
-And they aren’t too difficult to make…promise!
-Once you master these, you can also make my favorite Parker House roll recipe or Texas Roadhouse rolls recipe!
-They taste similar, but with a honey butter twist.
+If I’m in charge of making rolls…this is my go to recipe!
+They are so tender and soft fresh out of the oven with melted butter and homemade strawberry jam.
+Once you master these, you can also make my favorite Hawaiian rolls recipe, Parker House roll recipe or Texas Roadhouse rolls recipe!

 Recipe Ingredients